johannes-titz/fastpos/README.md

 ![n](https://latex.codecogs.com/png.latex?n "n") numbers for one sum.
-Then it subtracts one value from this sum to find the correlation for the sample size ![n-1](https://latex.codecogs.com/png.latex?n-1 "n-1"), which happens repeatedely until the minimum sample size is reached.
+Then it subtracts one value from this sum to find the correlation for the sample size ![n-1](https://latex.codecogs.com/png.latex?n-1 "n-1"), which happens repeatedly until the minimum sample size is reached.
 Overall the total number of terms for one sum amounts to: